emelhu/NDbfReaderEx/README.md

 You have got a dBase/Clipper syntax/operating mode like extension for DbfTable, called DbfTableReader.

 ```
-...and: A lot of things complettely redesigned and reimplemented for extendable code and simpler and flexible usage since original NDbfReader
+...and: A lot of things complettely redesigned and reimplemented for extendable code
+and simpler and flexible usage since original NDbfReader.
 ```

 ## Example